The Merry Wives of Windsor: Plot

 When the women receive the letters, each goes to tell the other, and they quickly find that the letters are almost identical.
 The "merry wives" are not interested in the ageing, overweight Falstaff as a suitor; however, for the sake of their own amusement and to gain revenge for his indecent assumptions towards them both, they pretend to respond to his advances.

 This all results in great embarrassment for Falstaff.
 Mr. Ford poses as 'Mr. Brook' and says he is in love with Mistress Ford but cannot woo her as she is too virtuous.
 He offers to pay Falstaff to court her, saying that once she has lost her honour he will be able to tempt her himself.
 Falstaff cannot believe his luck, and tells 'Brook' he has already arranged to meet Mistress Ford while her husband is out.
 Falstaff leaves to keep his appointment and Ford soliloquizes that he is right to suspect his wife and that the trusting Page is a fool.

 When Falstaff arrives to meet Mistress Ford, the merry wives trick him into hiding in a laundry basket ("buck basket") full of filthy, smelly clothes awaiting laundering.
 When the jealous Ford returns to try and catch his wife with the knight, the wives have the basket taken away and the contents (including Falstaff) dumped into the river.
 Although this affects Falstaff's pride, his ego is surprisingly resilient.
 He is convinced that the wives are just "playing hard to get" with him, so he continues his pursuit of sexual advancement, with its attendant capital and opportunities for blackmail.

 Again Falstaff goes to meet the women but Mistress Page comes back and warns Mistress Ford of her husband's approach again.
 They try to think of ways to hide him other than the laundry basket which he refuses to get into again.
 They trick him again, this time into disguising himself as Mistress Ford's maid's obese aunt, known as "the fat woman of Brentford".
 Ford tries once again to catch his wife with the knight but ends up hitting the "old woman", whom he despises and takes for a witch, and throwing her out of his house.
-Having been beaten "into all the colors of the rainbow", Falstaff laments his bad luck.
+Having been beaten "into all the colours of the rainbow", Falstaff laments his bad luck.